 More options for safe transportation are needed here in Saskatoon.
 Everyone knows that it’s not easy to catch a cab after a late night at any of the local watering holes, and thus, many patrons seek out other, sometimes unsafe, options.
 Services like Lyft and Uber would offer more convenient transportation to this demographic.

 The addition of these ridesharing services would place Saskatoon among only a handful of Canadian cities that have them.
-Uber operates in Edmonton, Toronto, Ottawa, Montreal, Quebec City and Halifax.
-Previously, Uber also had a presence in Vancouver and Calgary, but the company has since shut down its service in those cities due to pressure from community groups and workers in the taxi industry
+Uber operates in Edmonton, Calgary, Toronto, Ottawa, Montreal, Quebec City and Halifax.
+Previously, Uber also had a presence in Vancouver, but the company has since shut down its service due to pressure from community groups and workers in the taxi industry

 Because our transit infrastructure is lacking, Saskatoon is uniquely positioned for the opportunity to modernize transit by incorporating ridesharing services into the current transportation framework.
 However, despite all of this talk, we still have to think about how these ventures will affect the people who currently work in Saskatoon as cab drivers.

 The taxi industry in Saskatoon is heavily regulated by the city, and cab drivers have stringent rules to follow.
 As we have seen in other Canadian cities, these rules tend to cause friction between ridesharing services and cab companies.
 It is widely argued that the same operating rules should apply to both taxi companies and commercial ridesharing companies since they provide very similar services.